-Bankruptcy is a legal process where individuals or organizations who are unable to repay creditors can seek relief from their debts.
+Bankruptcy is a legal process where individuals or organizations who are unable to repay creditors can seek relief from their debts as a credit repair agents.
 In various instances, a court order imposes bankruptcy, which is often commenced by the debtor.
-Bankruptcy may help you get debt relief, but it’s important to remember that declaring bankruptcy has a significant, long-term effect on your credit.
+Bankruptcy may help you get debt relief.
+But it’s important to remember that declaring bankruptcy has a significant, long-term effect on your credit.

-This is also a significant reason why people tend to be hesitant about filing for bankruptcy.
+This is also a significant reason people are hesitant about filing for bankruptcy.
 But not filing for bankruptcy and allowing the accumulated debt to go to collections will also have a negative impact on your credit score.

 Although the bankruptcy information stays on your credit report for a long time, there are numerous ways to repair your credit.
-The effect of bankruptcy diminishes over time, and being responsible for new debts after bankruptcy will make it possible for you to secure a loan in the future.
+The effect of bankruptcy diminishes over time and being responsible for new debts after bankruptcy will make it possible for you to secure a loan.